apptainer/singularity-admindocs/configfiles.rst

-When a container includes a GPU enabled application and libraries, Singularity (with the ``--nv`` option) can properly inject the required Nvidia GPU driver libraries into the container, to match the host's kernel, i.e., Singularity can figure out the compatible versions that might be required by some processes running inside the container.
+When a container includes a GPU enabled application and libraries, Singularity (with the ``--nv`` option) can properly inject the required Nvidia GPU driver libraries into the container, to match the host's kernel.
 This config file is the place where it searches for NVIDIA libraries in your host system.
+However, ``nvliblist.conf`` will be ignored in case of having `nvidia-container-cli <https://github.com/NVIDIA/libnvidia-container>`_ installed, which will be used to locate any nvidia libraries and binaries on the host system.

 Examples
 --------

-For GPU and CUDA support this is how it works:
+For GPU and CUDA support --nv option works like:

 .. code-block:: none